Lowering prices for meat alternatives increases profits by 30%

 Results

-As a starting point, we used the current retail price of Albert Heijn and Jumbo meat alternatives: €1.59.
-We expected €1.59 to be a good price for a regular packaging design.
-Together with all the other prices, we calculated the Feel Good Price and created the demand curve.
-From this demand curve we derived the expected revenue curve and estimated variable costs, and computed the expected profit curve.
-The expected profit curve revealed that the expected maximum profit for the regular and sustainable packaging designs was actually at a price lower than €1.59.
-For the regular design, the maximum profit can be reached at €1.21 and for the sustainable design at €1.24 (see below).
+From the demand curve, we derived the expected revenue curve, estimated variable costs, and computed the expected profit curve.
+The profit curve revealed that the maximum expected profit for both the regular and sustainable packaging designs could actually be achieved at prices lower than €1.59.
+Specifically, the optimal price for maximum profit was €1.21 for the regular design and €1.24 for the sustainable design (see below).

 discount_vleesvervanger_winst_prijspunt